toonMarty/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 # 1. Parameterize a unit test
 Implementing TestAccessNestedMap.test_access_nested_map_exception that uses the assertRaises context manager to test that a KeyError is raised for a given set of inputs

+# 2. Mock HTTP calls
+Implementing the TestGetJson.test_get_json method to test that utils.get_json returns the expected result.

+# 3. Parameterize and patch
+Implementing the test_memoizee method